Atlantic Charter: Background

-The Allies first expressed their principles and vision for the world after World War II in the Declaration of St. James's Palace in June 1941.
+The Allies of World War II first expressed their principles and vision for the world after the war in the Declaration of St. James's Palace in June 1941.
 The Anglo-Soviet Agreement was signed in July 1941 and formed an alliance between the two countries.

 United States president Franklin D. Roosevelt and British prime minister Winston Churchill discussed what would become the Atlantic Charter in August 1941 during the Atlantic Conference in Placentia Bay, Newfoundland.
 They made their joint declaration on 14 August 1941 from the US naval base on the bay, Naval Base Argentia, which had recently been leased from Britain as part of the Destroyers-for-bases deal.
 The US did not enter the war as a combatant until the attack on Pearl Harbor, four months later.
 Since the policy was issued as a statement, there was no formal, legal document called "Atlantic Charter."
-It detailed goals and aims for the war and for the postwar world.

 Many of the charter's ideas came from an ideology of Anglo-American internationalism, which sought British-American co-operation for international security.
 Roosevelt's attempts to tie Britain to concrete war aims and Churchill's desperation to bind the US to the war effort helped to provide motivations for the meeting that produced the Atlantic Charter.
 It was assumed at the time in Britain that the British and the Americans would have an equal role to play in any postwar international organization that would be based on the charter's principles.

 Churchill and Roosevelt began communicating in 1939, the first of their 13 meetings during the war; however, it was not their first meeting, since they had attended the same dinner at Gray's Inn on 29 July 1918.
 Both men traveled in secret; Roosevelt was on a ten-day fishing trip.

-On 9 August 1941, the British battleship HMS Prince of Wales steamed into Placentia Bay, with Churchill on board, and met the American heavy cruiser USS Augusta, where Roosevelt and members of his staff were waiting.
+On 9 August 1941, the British battleship HMS Prince of Wales steamed into Placentia Bay, with Churchill on board, and escorted by the destroyers HMS Ripley, HMCS Assiniboine and HMCS Restigouche, and met the American heavy cruiser USS Augusta, where Roosevelt and members of his staff were waiting.
+Augusta was escorted by the cruiser USS Tuscaloosa, and the destroyers USS McDougal, USS Madison, USS Moffett, USS Sampson, and USS Winslow.

 Once they met, Churchill and Roosevelt were silent for a moment until Churchill said, "At long last, Mr. President."
 Roosevelt replied, "Glad to have you aboard, Mr. Churchill."

 Churchill then delivered a letter from King George VI to Roosevelt and made an official statement, but a movie sound crew that was present failed to record it despite two attempts.